Color Cast of Brick or Stone

 Cream Brick Home Exterior Color Schemes with Multi-Width Slate European

 Though not usually pure white or cream, the clean look of light bricks is attractive on home styles from historical to modern.
-One advantage of white and cream bricks is their ability to harmonize with many colors, making it easy to find many brick exterior color schemes that will accentuate your home.
-See examples in “Five Inspiring White and Cream Brick Exterior Color Schemes
+One advantage of white and cream bricks is their ability to harmonize with many colors, making it easy to find brick exterior color schemes that accentuate your home.
+See examples in “Five Inspiring White and Cream Brick Exterior Color Schemes.”

 Brickwork with a Gray Color Cast